 And finally, let's consider the ruby's carat weight.
 As you probably already guessed, the more carats, the bigger the price tag.
 Since larger gemstones are rarer than smaller gemstones, you pay more based on the laws of supply and demand.

-Having said that, you should also be aware that there are usually price jumps when you hit 1 carat, as well as 3 and 5 carats.
-If you want to buy a 1 carat ruby, consider going for a 0.9 ct. instead since most likely you will not notice the difference in size once set, but you will notice the savings in your wallet!
+You should also be aware that there are usually price jumps when you hit 1.00 carat, as well as 3.00 and 5.00 carats.
+If you want to buy a 1.00 carat ruby, consider going for a 0.90 ct. instead since most likely you will not notice the difference in size once set, but you will notice the savings in your wallet!